MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-ops-console.md

 author: mgoedtel
 ms.author: magoedte
 manager: carmonm
-ms.date: 11/15/2016
+ms.date: 11/08/2017
 ms.custom: na
-ms.prod: system-center-threshold
+ms.prod: system-center-2016
 ms.technology: operations-manager
 ms.topic: article
 ---

 # How to Install the Operations console

-After you install System Center 2016 - Operations Manager, you can install the Operations console on other servers and computers.
+After you install System Center - Operations Manager, you can install the Operations console on other servers and computers.
 For example, you might want to view monitoring data from your desktop computer.

 You must ensure that the computer that will host the Operations console meets the minimum system requirements.
-For more information, see [System Requirements for System Center 2016 - Operations Manager](/system-center/orchestrator/system-requirements)
+For more information, see [System Requirements for System Center - Operations Manager](plan-system-requirements.md)

 ## To install the Operations console